Frankfanwei/AI4Heath/README.md

   <summary>Compute Requirements</summary>
   <br>
   <p>
   The computational requirements for participating as a miner or validator in our network are minimal.
 Our system does not require GPU capabilities, and it runs effectively on a virtual private server (VPS) configured with 4 virtual CPUs and 24 GB RAM.
-While miners are free to utilize GPU resources, the key to achieving higher rewards within our subnet lies in developing superior predictive models rather than relying on computational power.
+While miners are free to utilize GPU resources, the key to achieving higher rewards within our subnet lies in developing superior predictive models rather than having more computational power.
   </p>
 </details>